zk/surfclub.vc/README.md

 This will boot up various stuff.
 Visit [http://localhost:5000](http://localhost:5000) when ready.

 Everything is hot reloaded, even config.
-Change `./src/cljs-browser/

 ### Make a change

-Open `src/cljs-browser/browser/` in your editor.
-Change something, like the hero heading around line 199.
+Open `src/cljs-browser/browser/index.cljs` in your editor.
+Change something, like the hero heading text around line 199.
 Changes will be hot loaded into your browser.

 Good luck with parens.
 Maybe download an editor plugin to assist.